Founding crew · Early access opens this fall

 Know what the job costs — before you sign the bid.

-Hardscape Bid Builder turns a patio's square footage into a full material takeoff, your true cost stack, and a client-ready PDF — so you stop winning jobs that quietly lose money.
-Built for 1–5 person paver, wall, and walkway crews.
+You lay the pavers all day and price the job at the kitchen table at night.
+Hardscape Bid Builder turns a patio's square footage into a full material takeoff, your true cost stack, and a client-ready PDF — built for 1–3 person paver, wall, and walkway crews.

 Ridgeway paver patio — 320 sq ft